 |User ID||The name of the new Magento user you created for Solid Commerce.|

-5) The Auto Import Setup section:
+5) The Import Items from Magento section:

 Before you import your listings, it's important to understand how your SKUs and information will import into our platform.

 If you're not ready to import yet, or don't have any active listings to import, click the Save Magento button.
 You're done for now.

 If you're ready to import, follow the steps below.

 - Check the Automatically insert new products from your Magento store box.

 - Import pricing rule

 - If you are new to Solid Commerce, we recommend importing your listings with the Default automation status set to: Start NOT Automated.

 - Go to your My Store Market List in the Inventory Manager.
 Select all of your imported listings.
 Click the Start Automation button.